Skip to main content

 After enforcement:

-• Users must sign in via your SSO provider only.
+• Users must sign in through your SSO provider.

-• New users must be added via your IdP (or SCIM, if using Okta).
+• New users must be created through the IdP (or SCIM if enabled).

 Disabling SSO